Children of Māori descent aged 0-4 in New Zealand

 From the dataset Census: Maori descent indicator by age group and sex, for the census usually resident population count, 2006, 2013 and 2018 Censuses, this data was extracted:

 - Sheet: NZ.Stat export

-This data forms the table Census - Māori descent indicator by age group and territorial authority 2018.
+This data forms the table Census - Māori descent indicator by age group and region 2018.

 About this dataset

 The New Zealand Census of Population and Dwellings is the official count of how many people and dwellings there are in New Zealand.
 It provides a snapshot of our society at a point in time and helps to tell the story of its social and economic change.
 The 2018 Census, held on Tuesday 6 March, was the 34th New Zealand Census of Population and Dwellings.
 The first official census was run in 1851, and since 1877 there has been a census every five years, with only four exceptions.